GhaithAl-Gburi/RBS-R-Arabic-Validation/readme.md

 ## Files in this repo
 - `RBS_validation.Rmd` — Main R Markdown analysis file.
-- `results.html` — (optional) Rendered HTML report of the full analysis workflow.
+- `results.html` — Rendered HTML report of the full analysis workflow.
-- `slides/` — Optional folder for supplementary figures or presentations.
+- `RBS_data.csv` — the CSV file containing the data related to the study referenced above.
+- `survey.docx` — the doc file containing the arabic and english version of the research survey.
+- `item-item spearman correlation matrix.xlsx` — the item-item correlation matrix for the arabic RBS-R.
-- `README.md` — This file.
+- `readme.md` — This file.
 - `LICENSE` — MIT License (reuse and citation conditions).

 ---